Our team members and management team know how important it is to respect and meet the needs of each person we support.

-People with I/DD are often viewed as incapable of living full lives full of achievement and independence.
-Often, this isn’t out of malice or prejudice, but rather a lack of understanding by the family and caregivers of what’s not only possible, but achievable, by people with I/DD living in supportive environments dedicated to their improvement and success.
+People with I/DD are often viewed as incapable of living lives full of achievement and independence.
+Often, this isn’t out of malice or prejudice, but rather a lack of understanding of what’s not only possible, but achievable, by people with I/DD living in supportive environments dedicated to their improvement and success.
 We have built a number of programs with the ultimate goal being community integration of those with I/DD under our support, and a full acceptance of the value they bring to the community.

-Residential Services programs designed to boost independence and social skills provide opportunities and options for every level of independence and medical need.
+Residential Services programs designed to boost independence and social skills provide opportunities and options for every level of independence and support.
 From Continuous Residential Services and Independent Living solutions to Supported Family and Shared Living arrangements, we have a residential services solution that will meet any support requirement.

-Day Services include habilitative Day programs for both groups and individuals, skill development programs, and community integration events.
-Our Day Services give visitors meaningful interactions in short guided sessions, providing caregivers access to a wider range of care solutions than they might have otherwise.
+Day Services include habilitative day programs for both groups and individuals, skill development programs, and community integration events.
+Our Day Services give visitors meaningful interactions in short guided sessions, providing loved ones access to a wider range of care solutions than they might have otherwise.

-Respite Services programs have been designed for caregivers to have access to short-term relief while still providing those under their care with compassionate care options without having to sacrifice their own well-being.
-Over time, our respite services help to strengthen the continued support the caregiver provides while exposing their charge to opportunities they might not otherwise have access to in their daily routine.
+Respite Services programs have been designed for primary caregivers to have access to short-term relief while still providing those under their care with compassionate support options without having to sacrifice their own well-being.
+Over time, our respite services help to strengthen the continued support the caregiver provides while exposing their oved one to opportunities they might not otherwise have access to in their daily routine.

 Community Services programs are designed to encompass a wide array of inclusive community programs at Hands of Heartland.
-With goals like community integration and vocational skills development, we’re especially proud of the work those under our care have accomplished through the Create-Ables community arts center, where people with I/DD can work with community members and local businesses to create goods for sale.
+With goals like community integration and vocational skills development, we’re especially proud of the work those we support have accomplished through the Create-Ables community arts center, where people with I/DD can work with community members and local businesses to create goods for sale.

-Supported Employment programs take everything our residents learn throughout their other programs and help prepare them to enter the workforce.
-We work with local businesses to create community jobs while providing them spaces to learn job skills and work with our professional vocational rehabilitation specialists to hone their interpersonal and tactile skills.
+Supported Employment programs take everything the people we support have learned through their other programs that helped prepare them to enter the workforce.
+We work with local businesses to create community employment while providing them spaces to learn job skills and work with our professional vocational rehabilitation specialists to hone their interpersonal and tactile skills.

-The Impact on The Families of People Suffering From I/DD
+The Impact on The Families of People With I/DD

-The sum of their intellectual and physical challenges can often make it difficult for people with I/DD to struggle in establishing self-direction, live on their own, and achieve any level of economic independence.
-Often, when families don’t understand their options or solutions that might be available, either a family member themselves will take on the role of caregiver, or the family will hire a third-party service to provide care and services.
+The sum of their intellectual and physical challenges can often make it difficult for people with I/DD to establish self-direction, live on their own, and achieve any level of economic independence.
+Often, when families don’t understand their options or solutions that are available, either a family member themselves will take on the role of caregiver, or the family will hire a third-party service to provide care and support.
 In some situations, this can be a viable long-term option, but what many families might not know is that there are alternatives.

-That’s where Hands of Heartland and managed support facilities like those we operate across Nebraska come into play.
+That’s where Hands of Heartland and community providers like us operating across Nebraska come into play.

 What to Expect from Hands of Heartland

-Our staff of experienced professionals is licensed to provide the best possible support and opportunity for the I/DD communities in which we operate.
-You can be assured that people with I/DD who come under our care will receive managed care targeted at helping them learn the life and professional skills they need to integrate into their community, over time providing them with a quality of life and a sense of accomplishment few other managed care providers can provide.
-To learn more about our developmental disability services and about our community events and programs, reach out to our team of care providers who can guide you to the resources you need.
+Our team of experienced professionals is trained to provide the best possible support and opportunity for the I/DD communities in which we operate.
+You can be assured that people with I/DD who receive our services will have the assistance they require to learn the life and professional skills they need to integrate into their community.
+Over time, these supports provide them with a quality of life and a sense of accomplishment few other providers can match.
+To learn more about our developmental disability services and about our community events and programs, reach out to our team who can guide you to the resources you need.